What Is OCR in Document Management? Benefits, Use Cases, and How It Works

 Simple Optical Character Recognition (OCR) Software

-The Optical Character Recognition (OCR) add-on automatically reads and identifies text in documents scanned or imported into Docsvault and converts them into searchable PDFs.
-The identified text is then indexed by the indexing engine, allowing searching for documents based on words, phrases, and numbers in their contents.
+The Optical Character Recognition (OCR) add-on recognizes text in scanned or imported documents and converts them into searchable PDFs.
+The extracted text is indexed by Docsvault’s search engine, allowing users to quickly locate documents based on words, phrases, numbers, or content contained within the files.

 FAQs